boltex/leointeg/README.md

 - A welcome screen for easy access to this expansion's settings.
 - Outline edition with an actual leo outline below the explorer view, or in its own panel.
-- Support for multiple, simultaneous edition of body panes.
 - Commands accessible either through context menus, outline-node hover icons, keyboard shortcuts, or the command palette:
   - Open body panes to the side
   - Outline edition commands